Student Payroll Information

 When hiring a student new to your department/college, whether brand new on campus or new to your department, there are certain Federal and State requirements regarding employment.
 For more information about the complete process for hiring student employees please go to Employment's Student Employee Hire Process Steps.
 Each new or returning employee will need to visit HRSC Counter in Kendall 220 for a determination on what paperwork will be required prior to their start date.
 This paperwork must be completed PRIOR TO the employee starting work and prior to the employee being entered in Oracle/PeopleSoft.
 Review I-9 Employment Eligibility Verification under Hire Process for requirements that pertain to student employees.

-Instructional Student Assistants are hired into Colleges through Contract Data in PeopleSoft.
-For detailed Business Process Guides regarding appointing and processing ISA students please review documentation in Box HR-ISA BPG's and Quicksteps(opens in new window).
-If you have questions regarding viewing access contact HR Security.
+Instructional Student Assistants are hired into Colleges through Temporary Academic Employment (TAE) module in CHRS.
+For more information regarding appointing and processing ISA students please review the Academic AAS/ASC/ASA (PDF) CHRS documentation.
+If you have questions regarding viewing access contact HR Security(opens in new window).

 Upon completion of these forms, please follow the instructions in this process guide(opens in new window).
 It will explain how to obtain required signatures, demonstrate approval for the action, and submit the SEA via Adobe Sign.